 28. Para 1-9 What discussion points should reception and integration counseling include?

 5. NCO support channel.

 6. Key leader contact information.

-7. Soldier programs within the organization, such as Soldier of the Month/Quarter/Year and educational and training opportunities.
+7. Soldier programs. such as Soldier of the Month, Quarter, Year.

 9. On- and off-duty conduct.